 When gardening with kids, remind them that with seedlings especially, don'trush the season, especially with tomatoes.
 If you plant before the nights are warm, tomatoes are susceptible to fungus.
 Be patient!

 After you've planted, it's helpful to mulch.
 And mulch again.
 And mulch some more.
 You can use wood chips, straw, or even compost for mulch.
 I prefer using organic material because it will eventually release nutrients to the soil after it breaks down.

 Mulch accomplishes three things: It helps hold water in the ground so you don't have to water as often, it helps hold warmth in the ground so plants grow faster, and it helps keep weeds from sprouting.

 Mulch is a serious weed deterrent only if you mulch 4 inches deep.
 But any mulch at all helps because weeds in mulched soil are easier to pull.
-After planting, encourage kids to make little markers for their plants saying things such as, "Hi, I'm Marigold."
+After planting encourage kids to make little markers for their plants saying things such as, "Hi, I'm Marigold."

 You don't need to motivate your kids for this one!
 Kids love to pick veggies and fruits.

 Show them which colors mean "ripe" for which veggies.
-(A yellow tomato is usually only half-ripe, for examples, unless it happens to be a yellow-fruited variety like "Yellow Pear.")
+(A yellow tomato is usually only half-ripe, for example, unless it happens to be a yellow-fruited variety like "Yellow Pear.")

 Now for the best part of gardening with kids: Go and enjoy the fruits of your labors!